rileyhales/gldas/docs/appinstall.rst

 Reset the server, then attempt to log in through the web interface as an administrator.
 The app should appear in the Apps Library page in grey indicating you need to configure the custom settings.

-Set up a THREDDS Data Server
+Create a THREDDS Data Server
 ----------------------------
 Refer to the documentation for THREDDS to set up an instance of on your tethys server (a UNIDATA has containerized THREDDS and tethys offers commands to init a container).
 You will need to modify Thredds' settings files to enable WMS